Join our Discord Community

 npx shadcn@latest add input

 You've probably fought with janky input components before.
-These ones actually work:
+These free shadcn inputs actually work the way you'd expect:

 • Tailwind styling - Looks consistent with the rest of your app